Wheely (film)

-Wheely, also released as Wheely: Fast and Hilarious is a 2018 Malaysian 3D computer-animated comedy film written and directed by Yusry Abd Halim as his first animated film.
+Wheely, also released as Wheely: Fast and Hilarious, is a 2018 Malaysian animated comedy film written and directed by Yusry Abd Halim as his first animated film.
 It was released in Malaysia on 16 August 2018.
-Critically, the film received negative reviews, with critics calling it a mockbuster of Pixar Animation Studios's film Cars.

 Plot

-After a really bad crash, Wheely was demoted from a 3-time rookie racer to a downtown cabbie with a mountain of debt and a bruised ego.
-The cause of the accident is no other than Putt Putt, his philosophical/Feng Shui practitioner fan turned to-best friend.
-Everything was fine until Wheely fell "head-over-wheels" over Bella, a supermodel from the upper echelons of society.
-To make things worse...she's got a boyfriend!
-Luckily for Wheely, Bella finds his street smart, ghetto-like, funny-guy character appealing.... but just before he gets the chance to get to know her better, her stuck-up boyfriend Ben, gets in the way.
-And that's not all....
-Wheely's faced with an even bigger problem when his dream girl gets "car-napped" by a global syndicate masterminded by an monstrous 18-wheeler truck, Kaiser.
+After a fierce crash, Wheely is demoted from a 3-time rookie racer to a downtown Taxi with a mountain of debt and a bruised ego.
+The cause of the accident is no other than Putt Putt, his philosophical/Feng Shui practitioner fan who becomes his best friend.
+Nothing dire happens until Wheely discovers Bella, a wealthy supermodel.
+Stuff gets odd when she reveals she has a boyfriend.
+Luckily for Wheely, Bella approves his “Street smart, ghetto like and funny-guy” personality.
+However, the 2 are prevented from interacting and learning more about each other as Ben, her stuck-up boyfriend, gets in the way.
+Despite the events, Wheely's situation gets tedious when Bella gets "car-napped" by Kaiser, a monstrous 18-wheeler truck who started a gang interfering with the world.